Car Import Calculator: Calculate Shipping and Tax Costs Easily

 CIF: Cost, Insurance, Freight

 Some countries use the CIF option when calculating freight.
 The acronym stands for cost, insurance, and freight.
-The person who imports the items is responsible for them being brought in and until the item reaches their destination.
-With a CIF shipment, all of the insurance and freight charges are included in the total cost.
+The person who imports the items must bring them in until the item reaches its destination.
+A CIF shipment includes all insurance and freight charges in the total cost.

 FOB: Free on Board or Freight on Board

-During a shipment that is classified as FOB, the costs of the insurance and other freight costs are not included.
-FOB shipment classification can be called free on board or freight on board.
-Some countries prefer using FOB calculations to import items into the country.
+Insurance and other freight costs are not included in a shipment classified as FOB.
+This classification can be called free on board or freight on board.
+Some countries prefer using FOB calculations to import items into their country.

 Transit and Insurance Cost